-Clean storm drains help prevent localized flooding.
+Cleaning leaves and debris from storm drains helps prevent localized flooding.
 City crews work to keep storm drains clear, but with over 12,000 drains in Kirkland, we could use your help!
 With your assistance, we can keep streets safe and clear and can reduce property damage caused by flooding.

-Storm drains are rectangular grates with slats and are normally near the edge of the street.
+A storm drain is a rectangular grate with slats and are normally near the edge of the street.
 These grates collect water which then flows to the nearest stream or lake.

-- Check storm drain grates frequently to make sure they are free of leaves and debris.
+- Check storm drain grates and the surrounding area frequently to make sure they are free of leaves and debris.

 - Do not remove the grate from the storm drain opening - this does not unclog the system and creates a hazard for everyone.

-- Rake leaves away from storm drains near your house or business.
+- Rake leaves away from storm drains and gutters near your house or business.
 (Do not rake or blow leaves from your property into the street.
-Our street sweeper can not pick up large piles of leaves.
+Our street sweeper cannot pick up large piles of leaves.
 It is also a violation of Kirkland Municipal Code and could result in warnings or even a fine.)